shortstheory/shortstheory.github.io/_drafts/warstory.md

 move A, and move B.

-Come to think of it, my position isn't that bad, barring Suicune's loss.
+Come to think of it, my position isn\'t that bad, barring Suicune\'s loss.

-Gengar's pretty much intact, and Gliscor's back to full HP.
-I'm still in
+Gengar\'s pretty much intact, and Gliscor\'s back to full HP.
+I\'m still in

 stormy weather, so I need to play it easily for the next few turns.

 Start of turn 8

-Nic's Gliscor used Protect.
+Nic\'s Gliscor used Protect.

-Andy's Eelektross used Hidden Power on Gliscor.
+Andy\'s Eelektross used Hidden Power on Gliscor.

 Gliscor protected itself!

-Andy's Cresselia used Psychic on Gliscor.
+Andy\'s Cresselia used Psychic on Gliscor.

 Gliscor protected itself!

-Nic's Gengar used Shadow Ball on Cresselia.
+Nic\'s Gengar used Shadow Ball on Cresselia.

-It's super effective against Cresselia.
+It\'s super effective against Cresselia.

 Cresselia lost 132 HP (60%).